CodeGator/CG.Green/README.md

 The ASP.NET and Duende portions are hosted and working perfectly.

-The admin UI is coming along, slowly.
-This piece alone is a hefty undertaking, so it will take time to finish.
+The admin UI is coming along, nicely.

 The identity UI is functional, but generally needs some love and attention.